margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a country of healthy conversations.
 America is a country of people who love nature.
 America is a country of neighborhoods.
+America is a country of trailblazers.

+America is a land of many.

 Some believe history is objective.
 Some believe history is subjective.
 There exist different viewpoints on the same thing.